-If you want to put together a survey or measure satisfaction, you should learn about the Likert Scale.
-This article is all about the Likert Scale and how it’s used to understand how people feel about issues, products, and themselves.
+You should learn about the Likert Scale to create a survey or measure satisfaction.
+This article is about the Likert Scale and how it’s used to understand how people feel about issues, products, and themselves.

 What is the Likert Scale?